Virtual Experiences from The Westmoreland

 Experience The Westmoreland, virtually that is!
-Go on a virtual tour of the 19th Century Gallery, 20th Century Gallery, McKenna Gallery, Robertshaw Gallery and the Summer 2019 Featured Exhibition, Era of Cool: The Art of John Van Hamersveld!
+Take a 360 virtual tour of the Museum.
+Starting at the Museum’s entrance, wind through the galleries, and discover artworks in the 19th Century Gallery, 20th Century Gallery, McKenna Gallery, Robertshaw Gallery and the Summer 2019 Featured Exhibition, Era of Cool: The Art of John Van Hamersveld!

 The Digital Collection